Austria Country Commercial Guide

 Domestic Production

 The most important domestic producers include multinational companies with global operations such as Boehringer Ingelheim, Novartis, Takeda, Pfizer, MSD (animal health) and Octapharma, as well as generics and contract producers such as Sandoz, ratiopharm, GL Pharma and genericon.
 A directory of life science companies active in Austria is listed in the Life Science Directory.
-We expect domestic production to expand in the coming years as the Boehringer Ingelheim biopharmaceuticals plant in Vienna and the Novartis biosimilars plant in Schaftenau ramp up production and the Sandoz antibiotic facility (the only penicillin production site in Europe) in Tyrol comes online in 2023/24.
+We have seen domestic production expand in recent years as the Boehringer Ingelheim biopharmaceuticals plant in Vienna and the Novartis biosimilars plant in Schaftenau ramp up production and the Sandoz antibiotic facility (the only penicillin production site in Europe) in Tyrol reaches full capacity.

-Prescription drugs make up around 87% of all pharmaceuticals sales ($7.4 billion in 2022), and patented drugs dominate the prescription market with around 85% (out-patient) market share.
+Prescription drugs make up nearly 90% of all pharmaceuticals sales ($7.8 billion in 2023), and patented drugs dominate the prescription market with around 85% (out-patient) market share.
 Generics are experiencing slower growth rates in Austria than in most other OECD markets.
 This is largely an unintended consequence of the tightly managed reimbursement system, which demands a significant price reduction from both original and generic producers once the patent expires.
 Given the modest or non-existent price difference between branded and generic pharmaceuticals, there is little incentive to switch to generics.
 In addition, many physicians prefer familiar, patented names, and pharmacies are not allowed to substitute for generics at the point of sale.
 The most common diagnoses requiring prescription medications are high blood pressure, chronic cardiac insufficiency, heartburn/acid indigestion, depression, ADHD, and high cholesterol.

 The over-the-counter (OTC) market is highly restrictive.
 Even simple pain relievers and most nutritional supplements are regulated and can only be purchased in licensed pharmacies.
 Prices for non-prescription medications are high due to the price controls in place on prescription medications (OTC is an opportunity for pharmacies to earn higher margins) and market growth is limited.
 The most frequently purchased over the counter treatments are cough and cold treatments, vitamins and supplements, pain relievers, and indigestion remedies.